Joint Entrance Examination – Advanced: Paper pattern

+Each paper in every subject is usually divided into 4 sections In JEE adv.
+2025 in first paper, every subject is divided into 4 sections and in second paper, every subject is divided into 3 sections (the marking scheme may vary from year to year):

-Some previous year papers also included matrix match type questions instead of Single Correct - multiple choice questions.
+Some previous year papers also included matrix match type questions instead of single-correct multiple choice questions.

 Syllabus

 Since the starting of the examination in 1961, the syllabus majorly consists of topics that are taught in Indian High schools, from the curriculum of Class XI and Class XII.
-These include topics from Mathematics, Physics and Chemistry (Organic Chemistry, Inorganic Chemistry and Physical Chemistry).
-A recent change in the syllabus was carried out in November 2021, when a revised syllabus was adopted for the exam, this syllabus is to be implemented from 2023 onwards.
+These include topics from mathematics, physics and chemistry (organic chemistry, inorganic chemistry and physical chemistry).
+A recent change in the syllabus was carried out in November 2021, when a revised syllabus was adopted for the exam, this syllabus has been implemented from 2023 onwards.
 A brief overview of topics asked is listed below.